Kuytun: Geography

-The city of Kuytun is located in the middle northwest of Xinjiang Uygur Autonomous Region, with a north latitude of 44 degrees 19 degrees - 44 degrees 49 degrees and an east longitude of 84 degrees 47 degrees - 85 degrees 18 degrees.
+The city of Kuytun is located in the middle northwest of Xinjiang Uygur Autonomous Region, with a north latitude of 44 degrees 19 minutes - 44 degrees 49 minutes and an east longitude of 84 degrees 47 minutes - 85 degrees 18 minutes.
 It is bordered by Shawan County to the east, by Dushanzi District to the south, by Wusu City to the west and by Karamay District to the north.
 The maximum length north–south is about 46 kilometers, the maximum is about 33 kilometers between east and west and the total area is 1,171.42 square kilometers.

 Kuytun City lies in the northern side of Tianshan, the southwest edge of the Junggar Basin and the Kuytun River valley.
 Its terrain of the city is tilted from southwest to northeast at an altitude of 450–530 meters.
 It is the Tianshan fold belt with multi-Gobi gravel in the south, the edge of the platform of Junggar Basin in the north. and there are more water furrows in the west of downtown.
 The water sources are the Kuytun River and Quangou Reservoir (泉沟水库).
 The region is in a moderate temperate continental arid climate, hot in summer and cold in winter, rainless.
 The four seasons are more distinct, the average annual temperature is 7.4 °C and the average annual rainfall of 182 mm.